 Active addiction does a real number on a person’s self-esteem.
 Even after achieving something as amazing as quitting a substance, a recovering person often still feels hopeless, inadequate or even undeserving of happiness.
 Sober living gives you the opportunity to achieve small but important steps that help to rebuild your self-worth.
 In these facilities, residents must complete chores and otherwise take care of themselves.
 These things may seem like no big deal to healthy people, but they mean the world to those who are rebuilding their lives after active addiction.

 4. Continue to focus on sobriety

-Although sober living homes don’t offer formal treatment, they do impose requirements that residents must meet to stay.
-These usually include rules that encourage continued sobriety, such as required participation in support groups and random testing.
+Although sober living homes don’t offer all of the same benefits of inpatient treatment, they do impose requirements that residents must meet to stay.
+These usually include rules that encourage continued sobriety, such as required participation in outpatient addiction support groups and random testing.
 In this way, people in early recovery can learn how to incorporate self-care into their daily routines after returning home.

 If you are ready to make a positive change by seeking help for your addiction, it helps to come up with a long-term plan.
 If at all possible, make sober living part of that.
 It is just one more way to increase the odds of achieving long-term sobriety and a better life.